Elevation Certificate: FEMA Flood Zones, Insurance & How to Get One

 How Elevation Certificates Affect Insurance

-Lowest floor AT BFE
+Lowest floor below the BFE

-Lowest floor 1 foot ABOVE BFE
+Lowest floor at the BFE

-Lowest floor 2+ feet ABOVE BFE
+Lowest floor above the BFE

 LOMA/LOMR approved